Click Here for a 3D design consultation with our interior designers!

 If there’s one trend we are extremely grateful for, it has to be open plan kitchens.
 We love layouts where the kitchens and the living rooms are seamlessly integrated.
 Increasingly, our lifestyles are getting more fluid and the boundaries between different functions are slowly blurring.
 We love working from the comfort of our home office as much as from the super plush sofa.
 We love whipping up a quick meal just as much as our turn at squabble.
-We feel open plan layouts not only look great but also adapt to different needs rather easily.
-And if it’s something you have been meaning to try but weren’t sure how to, then here’s a quick guide on getting an open plan kitchen right.
+We feel open-plan layouts not only look great but also adapt to different needs rather easily.
+And if it’s something you have been meaning to try but weren’t sure how to, then here’s a quick guide on getting an open kitchen design right.

 1) Plan your kitchen in a way that it doesn’t eat into too much of your living room space.
 This will result in a cramped seating area when you have guests over

 2) An open-plan kitchen makes your house look bigger and hence is the best option for modestly-sized homes.
 Even large homes can use this style for a contemporary look and way of living

 3. Since you are combining two rooms, you need to ensure the style, material and colour palette are in sync in both the areas.
 This will result in a